fatas07/make-your-own-pi/README.md

 > * All testing processes were performed by crossing the incorrectly drawn HDMI SCL and SDA pins on the R1.0 PCB.
 > * The R1.2 PCB is a fix for the HDMI SCL and SDA pins that were drawn incorrectly in the R1.0.
+> * Wifi&BL could not be tested because the module was faulty.
+The faulty module will be replaced with a new one in the future.

 &nbsp;